 The first three days of school are reserved by the Counseling Department for student scheduling needs.
 Students are to address scheduling concerns by following outlined procedures.
+Schedules are finalized after the first week of school.
 During this time if an emergency arises, the counselors will be available.
 Parents may arrange an appointment with the counselors any time after the first two weeks of school.